- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 02/2100Z to 03/2100Z: Solar activity has been at high levels for the past 24 hours.
-The largest solar event of the period was a X1 event observed at 03/1429Z from Region 2838 (N24W88).
-There are currently 4 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 02/2100Z to 03/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 3 numbered sunspot regions on the disk.

 IIA.
-Geophysical Activity Summary 02/2100Z to 03/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 517 km/s at 03/0027Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 190 pfu.
+Geophysical Activity Summary 02/2100Z to 03/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 348 km/s at 03/1052Z.
+Total IMF reached 11 nT at 03/1308Z.
+The maximum southward component of Bz reached -5 nT at 03/1656Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 167 pfu.

 III.
 Event probabilities 04 Jul-06 Jul

 Predicted 04 Jul-06 Jul 110/112/112